GongT/baobao/@idlebox/state/etc/state.api.md

     payload: any;
 }

-// Warning: (ae-missing-release-tag) "IMessage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "IMessage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface IMessage {